 It’s that time of year: the temps are starting to drop, and we’re thinking about all the ways we can help supercharge our immune system going into cold and flu season.
 After you get your flu shot, a great place to start is in the kitchen, and this soup delivers on all fronts, with an impressive array of macro- and micronutrients.
 Blasting the vegetables under the broiler provides a smoky essence, and the tons of vitamin C from the red peppers and tomatoes makes this an immune-boosting soup recipe that will help keep winter sniffles at bay.
 The white beans pack in high-quality fiber, important for keeping your gut healthy and in balance (and remember: gut health affects whole-body health).
-And don’t skip the tuna at the end: High-quality canned tuna is a great way to get in sustainable protein that delivers healthy omega-3s, which can boost heart health, and B vitamins, which can help with energy (something we all need more of in the colder months!).
+And don’t skip the tuna at the end: High-quality canned tuna is a great way to get in sustainable protein that delivers uber-important omega-3s, which can boost heart health, and B vitamins, which can help with energy (something we all need more of in the colder months!).
 If you have leftover or late-season tomatoes from your garden, feel free to sub those in for the store-bought pints: You’ll need about 20 ounces (in weight) of tomatoes to equal two pints.

 Broiled Tomato-Pepper Tuna Soup